-The happy tum is full of controversies but let us get to the basics.
+The happy tum is full of controversies but let's get to the basics.
 When the majority of nutritional scientists are in agreement, it makes no sense to get caught up in the many fads seen on the internet.
 The issues like gluten, lectins and whether we should avoid all starch serve only as red herrings for most of us.

 The happy tum is part of the well-being for Christians initiative being taught at the Church of the Ascension in KZN, South Africa.

 For me acquiring a taste for broad beans was a nightmare; for fifty-years I eschewed them.
-Then I discovered that fresh from the garden they quite different to the old starchy legumes seen in the shops.
+Then I discovered that fresh from the garden they are quite different to the old starchy legumes seen in the shops.
 This journey of rediscovering the happy tum may mean a return to growing as much of your own food as possible.

 Change is difficult for all of us; turning it into a spiritual journey of discovery gives you a far greater chance of success in dealing with your cravings.